 The value of TEvaluate_CBD_CSI-RS is defined in Table 8.5.6.2-2 for FR2 with scaling factor N=8.

-For FR1,
+For a UE that supports either concurrent measurement gaps, pre-MG gaps or NCSG, measurement gaps in this section includes any configured and active gap.

+Editor’s note: the term “[measurement gap]” in this clause could be either the legacy gap or the VIL or NCSG.
+RAN4 to further study whether a better terminology can be used to replace [measurement gap].

+For FR1, for a UE not supporting [concurrent gaps] or when the UE is not configured with concurrent gaps,

-- P=11-TCSI-RSMGRP, when in the monitored cell there are measurement gaps configured for intra-frequency, inter-frequency or inter-RAT measurements, which are overlapping with some but not all occasions of the CSI-RS; and
+- P=11-TCSI-RSxRP, when in the monitored cell there are [measurement gaps] configured for intra-frequency, inter-frequency or inter-RAT measurements, which are overlapping with some but not all occasions of the CSI-RS; and

-- P = 1 when in the monitored cell there are no measurement gaps overlapping with any occasion of the CSI-RS.
+- P = 1 when in the monitored cell there are no [measurement gaps] overlapping with any occasion of the CSI-RS.

-For FR2,
+For FR2, for a UE not supporting [concurrent gaps] or when the UE is not configured with concurrent gaps,

-- P = 1, when candidate beam detection RS is not overlapped with measurement gap and also not overlapped with SMTC occasion.
+- P = 1, when candidate beam detection RS is not overlapped with [measurement gap] and also not overlapped with SMTC occasion.

-- P=11-TCSI-RSMGRP when candidate beam detection RS is partially overlapped with measurement gap and candidate beam detection RS is not overlapped with SMTC occasion (TCSI-RS < MGRP)
+- P=11-TCSI-RSxRP when candidate beam detection RS is partially overlapped with [measurement gap] and candidate beam detection RS is not overlapped with SMTC occasion (TCSI-RS < xRP)

-- P=11-TCSI-RSTSMTCperiod, when candidate beam detection RS is not overlapped with measurement gap and candidate beam detection RS is partially overlapped with SMTC occasion (TCSI-RS < TSMTCperiod).
+- P=11-TCSI-RSTSMTCperiod, when candidate beam detection RS is not overlapped with [measurement gap] and candidate beam detection RS is partially overlapped with SMTC occasion (TCSI-RS < TSMTCperiod).

-- P =Psharing factor, when candidate beam detection RS is not overlapped with measurement gap and candidate beam detection RS is fully overlapped with SMTC occasion (TCSI-RS = TSMTCperiod).
+- P =Psharing factor, when candidate beam detection RS is not overlapped with [measurement gap] and candidate beam detection RS is fully overlapped with SMTC occasion (TCSI-RS = TSMTCperiod).

-- P=11-TCSI-RSMGRP - TCSI-RSTSMTCperiod,, when candidate beam detection RS is partially overlapped with measurement gap and candidate beam detection RS is partially overlapped with SMTC occasion (TCSI-RS < TSMTCperiod) and SMTC occasion is not overlapped with measurement gap and
+- P=11-TCSI-RSxRP - TCSI-RSTSMTCperiod,, when candidate beam detection RS is partially overlapped with [measurement gap] and candidate beam detection RS is partially overlapped with SMTC occasion (TCSI-RS < TSMTCperiod) and SMTC occasion is not overlapped with [measurement gap] and

-- TSMTCperiod ≠ MGRP or
+- TSMTCperiod ≠ xRP or

-- TSMTCperiod = MGRP and TCSI-RS < 0.5 × TSMTCperiod
+- TSMTCperiod = xRP and TCSI-RS < 0.5 × TSMTCperiod

-- P=Psharing factor1-TCSI-RSMGRP, when candidate beam detection RS is partially overlapped with measurement gap and candidate beam detection RS is partially overlapped with SMTC occasion (TCSI-RS < TSMTCperiod) and SMTC occasion is not overlapped with measurement gap and TSMTCperiod = MGRP and TCSI-RS = 0.5 × TSMTCperiod
+- P=Psharing factor1-TCSI-RSxRP, when candidate beam detection RS is partially overlapped with [measurement gap] and candidate beam detection RS is partially overlapped with SMTC occasion (TCSI-RS < TSMTCperiod) and SMTC occasion is not overlapped with [measurement gap] and TSMTCperiod = xRP and TCSI-RS = 0.5 × TSMTCperiod

-- P=11-TCSI-RSTSMTCperiod, when candidate beam detection RS is partially overlapped with measurement gap and candidate beam detection RS is partially overlapped with SMTC occasion (TCSI-RS < TSMTCperiod) and SMTC occasion is partially or fully overlapped with measurement gap
+- P=11-TCSI-RSTSMTCperiod, when candidate beam detection RS is partially overlapped with [measurement gap] and candidate beam detection RS is partially overlapped with SMTC occasion (TCSI-RS < TSMTCperiod) and SMTC occasion is partially or fully overlapped with [measurement gap]